angular/angularfire/docs/broccoli-system-js-cli-setup.md

-# These instructions are for the @next RC5 setup
-We have yet to release the RC5 version to the main package because we are still testing it out.
-We recommend you try it by following the steps below.
-However, if you are still on RC4, you can refer to the older docs here: https://github.com/angular/angularfire2/blob/5720ebc48fddb2d1e75cd905fb534c4ed2e5c286/docs/1-install-and-setup.md

 # 1. Installation and Setup

 > Getting started with AngularFire2 is easy with the [Angular CLI](https://github.com/angular/angular-cli).
 Follow the 10 steps below to get started.
 Don't worry, we're always working to make this shorter.